 Plantar fasciitis shoe inserts

 Orthotics or plantar fasciitis shoe inserts provide additional arch support and cushioning for the foot.
-You don’t necessarily need custom orthotics.
+You don’t necessarily need custom orthotics when wearing shoes.
 OTC inserts support the foot and reduce the pressure on the plantar fascia.
 Many medical professionals recommend less expensive OTC shoe inserts before opting for more expensive custom prescription orthotics.

 However, you can get that custom feel and fit with some OTC inserts, like Fulton insoles, thanks to the molding qualities of cork.
 The heat and pressure of walking shape the insert to the natural curves of your arch.
 Cork inserts are also an eco-friendly, sustainable option.